Contact Us

 Things to Know Before Buying a New AC

 When summer sets in, there is nothing more important than having a functional air conditioner.
-That is why, when buying a new AC unit, you should put serious thought in learning about the different available options.
-The size, efficiency, type, and other characteristics of air conditioning units have implications to your decision.
+That is why, when buying a new AC unit, you should put serious thought into learning about the different available options.
+The size, efficiency, type, and other characteristics of air conditioning units have implications for your decision.
 Here are things you need to know before buying a new air conditioner.

 Price

-Whether you need a new air conditioning unit, or you are ready for replacement, there are two prices involved: the cost of the AC unit itself and the installation cost.
-You can save by buying a unit at a wholesale cost, but expect to pay more on the installation.
+Whether you need a new air conditioning unit or are ready for replacement, there are two prices involved: the cost of the AC unit itself and the installation cost.
+You can save by buying a unit at a wholesale cost but expect to pay more on the installation.

 Size